td-bn/bitcoin-rust-workshop/README.md

 >NOTE: This is a WIP, currently containing only core RPCs and basic transactions.
 I plan on adding exercises for some more advanced concepts.

+**This workshop is inspired by [this great repo](https://github.com/dtolnay/proc-macro-workshop).**
+I found that exercises that build in this manner are great for learning.

 ## Workflow